Sport in the United Kingdom: Touch

-Touch (or Touch Rugby) is a limited-contact sport variant of rugby football.
+Touch (or Touch Rugby) is a limited-contact sport variant of rugby league football.
 It is typically played with a mixed-gender team of six (three men and three women), with single-gender and age group variants.
 Teams play on a 70m by 50m pitch with rolling substitutions.
 There are no set pieces (e.g. scrums or lineouts) and kicking the ball is not allowed.
 Scores are made by grounding the ball over the score line as in Rugby Union or League; a team is allowed six touches in possession to attempt a score before the ball is turned over to the opposition.

 It is administered globally by the Federation International Touch and by the England Touch Association, Scotland Touch Association, Wales Touch Association and Ireland Touch Association in the United Kingdom.
 The England Touch Association runs three national mixed series from April to September, as well as a men's and a women's series.
 More than a thousand players across over 40 clubs are registered to play in these competitions.
 There are also substantial local and regional competitions, many run with the involvement of O2 Touch.